 Description of application vulnerability

 Every programming language has features that are obscure, difficult to understand, or difficult to use correctly.
-The problem is compounded if a software design is reviewed by people who are language experts, such as hardware engineers, human-factors engineers, or safety officers.
+The problem is compounded if a software design is reviewed by people who are not language experts, such as hardware engineers, human-factors engineers, or safety officers.

 Even if the design and code are initially correct, it is often the case that maintainers of software do not fully understand the intent.